-3.8.1 Adding a Workspace Module Definition
+3.8.1.
+Adding a Workspace Module Definition

 In UNIX Roundtable, you create a new workspace module definition record at the same time you add a new product module record.
-See the section "Adding a Product Module" in this chapter.
+See Section 3.7.6, "Adding a Product Module" [3-17].
 Follow the steps described in that section to add a new product module.
-However, when you complete the module field, enter a workspace module definition code that does not yet exist.
+However, when you complete the module field, enterssss a workspace module definition code that does not yet exist.
 Roundtable automatically creates the new workspace module definition record for you.

-3.8.2 Editing a Workspace Module Definition
+3.8.2.
+Editing a Workspace Module Definition